OliverG314/logarithmicChangepointDetection/README.md

 This method counts steps by counting the number of local maxima in a kernel density estimate of y-values, and subtracts 1

 ## F statistic method
-This method looks at the fit of
+This method looks at the fit of models for an increasing number of x-values.
+A local maxima of f-statistics represents a step.

+# Example
 ```python
 from logChangeDetect import intervalGradientMethod
 from genData import genData